gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Signals-backlog-view-gij-cloud.md

     <i>Right click <a href='https://www.youtube.com/watch?v=nxp_D7UuVU8'><b>here</b></a> to open this video in a new browser tab for more viewing options.</i>
 </div>

-The Backlog View is a great tool for tracking work progress and figuring out what needs attention.
+Backlog View tracks work progress and highlights items needing attention.

 &nbsp;

 ### Introduction

-The objective of the Backlog View is to help team/project managers identify work risks before deadlines are missed.
-This feature is specifically designed to accomplish that goal.
-It organizes your view into sprints and effectively shows the corresponding issues below those sprints.
+Backlog View helps identify work risks before missed deadlines.
+It organizes issues into sprints for easy tracking.

-So, basically, the Backlog View lets users:
+Use Backlog View to:

-*   See Git repository activity in your Sprint planning view
+*   View Git repository activity during sprint planning
-*   Easily spot issues at risk and adjust plans accordingly
+*   Identify at-risk issues and adjust plans
-*   Run quicker and more effective standups
+*   Run faster, more effective standups

 &nbsp;